velihangozek/java-backend-practices/Week-2/LetterCountAlgorithms/README.md

-# LetterCount
+# letterCount

 A Java project that contains multiple solution approaches to the "Letter Count" problem.
 This project identifies the first word in a sentence with the greatest number of repeated letters.

 ## Overview

-The **Letter Count** problem requires you to write a function `LetterCount(str)` that takes a string as input and returns the first word that has the greatest number of repeated letters.
+The **Letter Count** problem requires you to write a function `letterCount(str)` that takes a string as input and returns the first word that has the greatest number of repeated letters.
 If no word contains repeated letters, the function should return **-1**.

 ### Example Inputs & Outputs